Lawrence Krauss: Activism

 Krauss has argued that public policy debates in the United States should have a greater focus on science.
 He criticized Republican presidential candidate Ben Carson's statements on science, writing that Carson's remarks "suggest he never learned or chooses to ignore basic, well-tested scientific concepts".

 Krauss has described himself as an antitheist and takes part in public debates on religion.
 Krauss is featured in the 2013 documentary The Unbelievers, in which he and Richard Dawkins travel across the globe speaking publicly about the importance of science and reason as opposed to religion and superstition.
 He has participated in many debates with religious apologists, including William Lane Craig and John Lennox.

 In his book A Universe from Nothing: Why There is Something Rather than Nothing (2012), Krauss discusses the premise that something cannot come from nothing, which has often been used as an argument for the existence of a prime mover.
 He has since argued in a debate with John Ellis and Don Cupitt that the laws of physics allow for the Universe to be created from nothing.
 "What would be the characteristics of a universe that was created from nothing, just with the laws of physics and without any supernatural shenanigans?
 The characteristics of the universe would be precisely those of the ones we live in."
 In an interview with The Atlantic, however, he states that he has never claimed that "questions about origins are over".
 According to Krauss, "I don't ever claim to resolve that infinite regress of why-why-why-why-why; as far as I'm concerned it's turtles all the way down".

-With the publication of his newest book, The Physics of Climate Change (2021), Krauss is urging the use of science, and not politics, ideology, or emotion, to steer the public debate on how to address climate change.